DominicMachado/DominicMachado.github.io/docs/latn-101-f20/index.md

 - **Morphology and Vocabulary (to be completed before class)**: Memorize the declension of the [first and second-person personal](https://lingualatina.github.io/textbook/reference/pronouns-paradigms/#personal) and the [third-person reflexive](https://lingualatina.github.io/textbook/reference/pronouns-paradigms/#3rd-person-himself-herself-itself-themselves) as well as the [prepositions and adverbs](https://lingualatina.github.io/textbook/vocabulary/06-indirect-statement/#prepositions) in the vocabulary list for module 6.
 - **Reading(due before class)**: Read the sections on [personal](https://lingualatina.github.io/textbook/presentation/09-pron-dep-irreg/#personal-pronouns) and [reflexive pronouns](https://lingualatina.github.io/textbook/presentation/09-pron-dep-irreg/#reflexive-pronouns) as well as [deponent verbs](https://lingualatina.github.io/textbook/presentation/09-pron-dep-irreg/#deponent-verbs).
 - **Practice (to be completed before class)**: Complete the following exercises on [personal and reflexive pronouns](https://lingualatina.github.io/textbook/exercises/09-pron-dep-irreg/) in our textbook.
 Additionally, have a look at the [verbs](https://lingualatina.github.io/textbook/vocabulary/08-09-miscellany/#temporal-clauses-pronouns-deponent-and-irregular-verbs---vocabulary) in the vocabulary list for Module 7 and try to identify the deponent verbs as well as their conjugation.
+- **Further Practice (to be completed before class)**: If you need practice with infinitive formation for indirect statement, try this [exercise](https://observablehq.com/@l3/transform-infinitives-active-passive) out.

 ### Friday, November 13
 - Temporal clauses